rickmode/clj-cera/README.md

 You must not remove this notice, or any other, from this software.

-This is the same as license as Clojure.
+This is the same as license used by Clojure.